Krishna Chandra Sharma: Early life

 Sharma was born on 12 October 1923 in Kankhal, Haridwar, India.
 He completed his primary education there.
 As part of this education he studied Hindi literature in Banaras.
 His teachers included Ram Chandra Shukla, Nand Dulare Bajpai, Keshav Prasad Mishra, Jagannath Sharma and Hazari Prasad Dwivedi.
 He studied Buddhism and Pali and completed his BA, MA, and LLB at Banaras Hindu University.

 Nand Dulare Bajpai encouraged him to write and patiently read all that he had written during the week.

 He married Shakuntala Sharma in 1953.
 They have one daughter Shubhra Sharma.

 Death

 Sharma died of brain hemorrhage on 29 September 2003.

 Career

 He joined AIR as a program executive in the 1950s and rose to the highest post as the Director General.

 Literary works

-With coauthors Naag Phani, Revati and Chandanvan Ki Aag, Sharma wrote the first Hindi language trilogy.
+Naag Phani, Revati and Chandanvan Ki Aag, these were the first hindi language trilogy which Sharma wrote trilogy.
 His novel, Maut Ki Sarai was based on the story of Marie Antoinette and the French Revolution.